Joaquim Maria Puyal

-Joaquim Maria Puyal i Ortiga (born March 24, 1949) is a Spanish journalist known for his work in television and radio.
+Joaquim Maria Puyal i Ortiga (born March 24, 1949) is a Catalan journalist known for his work in television and radio.

 Biography

-He was born on March 24, 1949 in the city of Barcelona.
+He was born on March 24, 1949, in the city of Barcelona.
 He graduated in romance philology at the Universitat de Barcelona and later obtained a degree in Communication Sciences (Ciències de la Comunicació) from the Universitat Autònoma de Barcelona.
 In 2010 he earned a Ph.D. degree in Linguistics by the Universitat de Barcelona, defending an Extraordinary Awarded thesis.

 Since 1976 he has developed his career exclusively in the Catalan language, believing that the work of journalists could play a decisive role in the linguistic normalization of Catalan after forty years of repression in Francoist Spain.

 Since 1997 he has oriented his work toward the Universitat de Barcelona and research in the area of communications theory.

 Radio career

 In 1967 he began to work with Ràdio Barcelona, where he would remain, in various roles, until 1985.
 He began his work taking turns on FM radio, then a frequency in its initial stages.
 The director of the station, Manuel Tarín Iglesias, proposed that Puyal broadcast a football match between FC Barcelona and Córdoba Club de Fútbol.
 Puyal went on to narrate more than 500 football matches in Spanish between 1968 and 1976.
 During this period he also broadcast boxing matches from the Gran Price and the Palau dels Esports de Barcelona.
 For two years he was the Barcelona correspondent for "Hora 25," led by José María García.